Psychiatric Assessments at MDABC

 Group Medical Visits

-Current patients of Dr. Remick and Dr. Brost may book into a group medical visit (GMV).
-A group visit is a pleasant and efficient way to manage medication and ask any questions that you may have about the progress of your treatment.
-For more information about GMV’s, see our Frequently Asked Questions section.
+Current patients of Dr. Remick and Dr. Brost may book into a group medical visit (GMV), also known as a shared medical appointment.
+If Dr. Brost or Dr. Remick recommends treatment with medication to you, you are welcome to participate in their group medical visits for medication monitoring, adjustment and prescriptions.
+A GMV is a pleasant and efficient way to manage medication and ask any questions that you may have about the progress of your treatment.

 Appointments and cancellations